SolidDigital/bridgetown-api-js/README.md

 It is created by passing in a auth validator method.
 This method will be called with a token object and a deferred.
 The `tokenObject.method` is the auth method written into the authentication header. `tokenObject.token` is the decoded token in the authentication header.

+The argument the deferred is resolved with will be available downstream as, `req.bridgetown.identity`.

 The deferred can be used to signal valid or invalid auth headers.

 ```javascript